SpenceKonde/DxCore/megaavr/extras/Ref_Errata.md

 *The software can force a restart of the current waveform period by issuing a RESTART command.
 In this case the counter, **direction**, and all compare outputs are set to 0*

-Thus, at the time of the erratum's publication, the datasheet stated that the parts did exactly what the datasheet said they would.
+Thus, at the time of the erratum's publication, the datasheet stated that the parts did exactly what they did!

 The datasheet was then "clarified" to drop the mention of direction.
-As corrected silicon had not (in some cases has not) been made available
+As corrected silicon had not (in some cases has not) been made available, the overall result of that was not "clarifying" anything.

 DB-series parts with the new correct behavior are now available.